 General obligation bonds are direct obligations and pledge the full faith and credit of the City.
 The City issues general obligation bonds to provide funds for the acquisition and construction of major capital facilities.
 The general obligation bonds are to be repaid with property tax revenues.
-Annual debt service requirements to maturity for the general obligation bonds are as follows:
+There are no outstanding general obligation bonds as of June 30, 2022.